mabragor/cl-secure-read/README.md

 ==============

 Securing a reader in spirit of Let Over Lambda.
-See section "Reader Security" on www.letoverlambda.com to get the idea.
+See section "Reader Security" on www.letoverlambda.com to get the initial idea.

-Exports a macro DEFINE-SAFE-READER, which allows to define a function, which is exactly as READ-FROM-STRING, but in which only some macro-characters and dispatch-macro-characters are enabled.
+Exports 2 macros: DEFINE-SECURE-READ-FROM-STRING and DEFINE-SECURE-READ, which allow to define a function, which is exactly as READ-FROM-STRING and READ or READ-PRESERVING-WHITESPACE, but in which only some macro-characters and dispatch-macro-characters are enabled.

 Default behaviour is to take a standard readtable, force STANDARD-IO-SYNTAX, disable *READ-EVAL*, and disable all macro-characters except #\' #\, #\( and #\`.